samuelphy/energy-meter-logger/README.md

 # Energy Meter Logger
 Log your Energy Meter data on a Raspberry Pi and plot graphs of your energy consumption.
-Its been verified to work with a Raspberry Pi with a Linksprite RS485 shield and reading values from a WEBIQ131D / SDM120.
-By changing the meters.yml file and making a corresponding [model].yml file it should be possible to use other models.
+Its been verified to work with a Raspberry Pi with a Linksprite RS485 shield and reading values from WEBIQ131D / SDM120 and WEBIQ343L / SDM630.
+By changing the meters.yml file and making a corresponding [model].yml file it should be possible to use other modbus enabled models.

 ### Requirements